tebe6502/mad-pascal-en-mkdocs/docs/types.md

 If you want to maintain **FPC** compatibility, you should additionally precede the word `record` with the word `packed`.

-Without this, the size of the memory that the record takes varies, it occupies less memory on **Atari XE/XL**, potentially several bytes more on the **PC**.
+Without this, the size of the memory that the record takes varies, it occupies less memory on **MOS 6502** target, potentially several bytes more on **Windows**.

 ```delphi
 type